 Can I come see it?

-The house is opened to the public about once a year.
+The house is opened to the public on occasion.
 Contact us to be put on the announcement list.

 Jaina is a writer.
 She prefers to write with pens.
 But, pencils are the ubiquitous writing instrument!
 And they are beautiful iconic, objects—like soup cans.